 IMAGE 50

-IMAGE 50 IS ONE OF TWO STUCCO HOUSES I COULD FIND ONLINE THAT HAD A CRIPPLE WALL COLLAPSE.
-EVEN THEN, THIS DAMAGE MAY HAVE NOT BEEN A CRIPPLE WALL COLLAPSE AT ALL.
-THE DAMAGE WAS CAUSED BY THE END JOIST SLIDING ON THE MUDSILL.
+IMAGE 50 IS ONE OF TWO STUCCO HOUSES I COULD FIND ONLINE THAT LOOKED LIKE IT HAD A CRIPPLE WALL COLLAPSE.
+ON CLOSER SCRUTINY IT APPEARS THIS DAMAGE MAY HAVE NOT BEEN A CRIPPLE WALL COLLAPSE AT ALL.
+THE DAMAGE WAS PROBABLY CAUSED BY THE END JOIST SLIDING ON THE MUDSILL.

 IMAGE 52 STUCCO CRIPPLE WALL COLLAPSE TO APARTMENT BUILDING.
 THE UPPER DECK AT THE BACK IDENTIFIES THIS AS A MULTI-STORIED APARTMENT BUILDING.